 Insurance is to pay for loss to your life, health, or property.
 You pay premiums to transfer risks to an insurer in return for a payout upon specific events occurring.

-Some insurance products are designed not only to provide a death benefit but also to build cash value over the years.
-This cash value acts like an investment.
+A few insurance complexes are intended not merely to yield a death benefit but also to grow cash value through the years.
+This cash value is like an investment.
 It earns interest, potentially grows tax-deferred, and can even be withdrawn or borrowed against.

 This combination is perfect for individuals looking for secure long-term financial instruments with the bonus of protection for their loved ones.